drewski3420/MMM-MyStandings/logos_custom/README.md

 3) you may use either a "png" or an "svg" file extension

 For example, adding the file `/logos_custom/MLB/TEX.svg` will display your personal Texas Rangers logo instead of the logo that comes with the module.

+SVG files have priority over PNG files of the same name.